rdkcentral/Lightning-SDK/docs/plugins/router/index.md

 The *Router* plugin provides an easy-to-use API that helps you create a *URL-driven, routed* Lightning App.

-The Router is typically used to navigate between *Page components*, which are effectively *Lightning Components* (that is, classes that extend the standard `Lightning.Component`).
+The Router is typically used to navigate between *Page components*, which are effectively *Lightning Components* (that is, class that extends `Lightning.Component`).

-Optionally, you can attach one or more `callback` functions to a route.

 Besides taking away a lot of boilerplate code, the Router plugin can be beneficial for *memory management* as well, due to it's configurable [lazy creation](settings.md#lazyCreate) and [lazy destroy](settings.md#lazyDestroy) functionality.
 This is especially helpful when deploying an App on low-end devices with less memory (RAM / VRAM)